onbloc/gnoland-tutorials/docs/building-a-realm/realm-examples/hello.gno.md

 <figure><img src="../../../.gitbook/assets/gor_01_05_qrender.png" alt=""><figcaption></figcaption></figure>

-This method involves seemingly less options compared to `gnokey maketx call` method.
+This method involves seemingly fewer options compared to `gnokey maketx call` method.
 However, passing the argument can be quite confusing: the realm path that exposes the `Render()` function must be placed in the `--data` option, and the arguments in a new line (`\n`).